Shrimp Salsa

 This Shrimp Salsa makes for a flavorful, refreshing appetizer to serve at any barbecue this summer.
 Made with juicy tomatoes, red onions, green bell peppers, jalapeño peppers, cilantro, and fresh lime juice.
 Add shrimp for more added flavor, texture and protein.
 Once you have as taste of this Shrimp Salsa, you will not want salsa any other way.

-What you need to make Shrimp Salsa:
+Ingredients needed to make Shrimp Salsa:

-• 12 inch Cast Iron Skillet
+• 12 inch Cast Iron Skillet– For cooking the shrimp.

 How to make Shrimp Salsa: